Commitment to Diversity and Inclusion

 - Spanish/Danish/English Exchange Copenhagen Facebook group

 - American Expats in Copenhagen Meetup group

 - Seek out groups on Boblberg

 Homosexuality is legal and widely accepted in Stockholm and Copenhagen.
-LGBTQ people take part in public life.
+LGBTQIA+ people take part in public life.
 Several actors, politicians, and other prominent people are out and proud.
 Sweden and Denmark often named as some of the most gay-friendly countries in the world.

 - FPES: The Full Personal Expression Sweden is an organization for the transgender community

 - QX.se: The magazine for the LGBTQIA+ community in Sweden

 - Stockholm Pride: The organization behind the Pride festival held every year in late July or early August

 - Egalia: A meeting space for LGBTQIA+ individuals between 13-19 years